harlan-zw/laravel-swiftype/README.md

 ### API

-This packages has two Facades which give you access to the underlying client.
+This packages has two Facades which give you access to the underlying Swiftype client.

 #### Swiftype

-The `Swiftype` facade is a direct wrapper for built client from https://github.com/elastic/app-search-php.
+The `Swiftype` facade is a direct wrapper for the built client from https://github.com/elastic/app-search-php.
 Any command from the base client can be used on this facade.
 Example:

 - `Swiftype::listEngines($currentPage = null, $pageSize = null)` - Show all engines available